-Overcoming eating disorders includes early loving, smiling encouragement.
+Overcoming eating disorders includes love, smiles and encouragement.

-Moving toward recovery requires you to develop the ability to recognize what is trustworthy and your own personal courage.
-The judgments you make based on your distorted perceptions of yourself are not sound.
+Moving toward recovery requires you to develop the ability to tap ino your personal courage and determines who or what is trustworthy.
+Judgments you make based on your distorted perceptions of yourself are not sound.
 You need to move through what you dread (change in eating patterns, giving up secrets) to reach a different way of living that you can't see or believe from where you are now.

 In this video, created as part of Joseph Campo's trust walk work in infant research at UC Berkeley you'll see a baby negotiating something similar to your situation.
 He knows where he is safe.
 The baby's perceptions tell him where danger exists.
 He won't go there.
 But with encouragement from a trusted and loving figure he will ignore his fears and move through what he considered dangerous to get to a worthwhile prize.
 For him, the prize is a toy.
 For you, the prize is your life.